Become a Friend

 "My desire to do an MA (which simply would not have been possible without your generosity) was two-fold: on the one hand there was a purely academic drive inasmuch as my studies are stimulated by my God-given desire to know; but on the other hand, studying theology was a way for me to encounter Christ, an encounter that has allowed me to grow in my personal faith and ultimately to discern that I want to give my life to God in the form of the priesthood." (full text

 "I am researching how Catholic charities understand their identity, and how their links to the Catholic Church and its teaching influence their practice.
 Using empirical methods, I am exploring how they embody or engage with Catholic social teaching, and what they represent in the relationship between church and state.
 The research is funded by the Plater Trust, and will aim to be of use to Catholic charities as well as providing a voice for their experience in academic and ecclesial debate." (full text

-"I'm incredibly grateful not only for the financial support I’ve received from the CCS, but also for the opportunity to be a part of this diverse community of scholars, brought together with a shared interest in Catholic thought.
-I’ve been able to learn so much from the variety of seminars hosted by the CCS and have benefited from the opportunities for discussion during the shared meals following each seminar." (full text
+"I’m incredibly grateful for the financial support I’ve received and for the opportunity to be connected with the Center for Catholic Studies.
+I’ve learned so much from the variety of seminars hosted by the CCS this year and have benefitted from the many opportunities for discussion during the shared meals following each seminar." (full text

 "I’m a minister in Church of Scotland, and for the past 25 years a practitioner of Ignatian Spirituality.
 My PhD is entitled, ‘How do you know it’s God?
 Vocational discernment and God’s call to applicants for ministry’

 ." (full text